Emergence of rotational modes in nuclear fission: Method

-The entropy production $e_p$ is fueled by the free energy release during the process.
-How the energy flow fuel the rotational modes in particular, from among all degrees of freedom?
-The diabatic coupling of the energy flow to specific mechanisms in the dinucleus for generation of the collective rotational modes is a key point here.
-A mechanism of pair-transfer of nucleons from the neck-region as an ‘initiator’ for the rotational modes has been proposed in \cite{joh15}, where the nucleons are considered as classical particles fully localizable in phase space.
-In the final phases, the pair-transfers dominate, and they occur with the vector-sum of pair’s linear momenta approximately zero, and with the center of mass of the whole at rest.
-Although it is not necessary that these nucleon transfers occur simultaneously from the same location, and they are of exactly opposite momenta, these qualities are to be maintained on the average, over a short time period that satisfy the Heisenberg uncertainty relations.
-This mode of recess of the nucleons accomplishes a progressive necking-in and an eventual split that occurs when no nucleons are left in the neck.
-The average velocities with which these nucleons propagate to either side is close to Fermi velocity of the nucleons.
-Angular momentum imparted on a prefragment of radius vector $R$ by a single nucleon of momentum $P_F$(corresponding to its Fermi velocity) is approximately given by $\frac{1}{2}RP_F\approx 4\hbar $ \cite{ran82}.
-Due to linear momentum conservation, near equal angular momentum in the same direction will be imparted on the other prefragment by the partnering nucleon \cite{joh15}.
-The conservation of total angular momentum is achieved by the recoil orbital angular momentum imparted at the center of mass of the dinucleus, of magnitude equal to the sum of prefragment angular momenta, and of direction opposite to that of prefragment’s.
-From estimates on transport of angular momentum in damped nuclear reactions, it may be inferred that the number of such pair recesses are just a few\cite{ran82}.
-Due to properties of the thermodynamic system bifurcation\cite{kar08}, at a certain critical stage, the angular momenta generated reinforce themselves to be part of the system collectivity.
-Had this not been the case, the angular momenta generated by nucleon transfers would randomly sum and would result in mostly null value.
-The patterns of collective motion thus generated correspond to the wriggling mode of dinucleus rotations \cite{joh15,joh98,dos85,ranpl82}, which is doubly degenerate, where the two fragments roll on each other with counter orbital rotation about their common center of mass to conserve total angular momentum.
+In the present work, the dinucleus at pre-scission stage is treated as an overall closed thermodynamic system that encloses an open subsystem of rotational degrees of freedom.
+This subsystem can exchange matter and energy with its surrounding heat bath that comprising of all remaining degrees of freedom.
+Energy budget for the exchanges is accounted for by the pre-scission potential energy release.
+For the intrinsic rotational modes, the model assumes their origination by nucleon pair transfers from the dinuclear neck region aided by their characteristic couplings (dynamical pairs).
+This assumption may be justified since in the final phase, the volume from which balance nucleons retreat to either fragments is spatially confined to the neck volume.
+The nucleon retreats occur mostly pair wise, one nucleon each to each pre-fragment, and preferentially to the surface of pre-fragment (surface-peaked nature \cite{swi80}).
+The vector-sum of nucleon pair’s linear momenta will be approximately zero, and the center of mass of the whole will be at rest.
+Although it is not necessary that these twin transfers occur simultaneously from the same location and they are of exactly opposite linear momentum, these qualities are to be maintained on an average, over a short time period, that satisfy the Heisenberg uncertainty relations.
+This mode of retreat of the nucleons accomplishes a progressive necking-in and an eventual split that occurs when no nucleons are left in the neck.
+The average velocities with which these nucleons recede from the neck region to either side are close to Fermi velocity of the nucleons.
+Grossly, the angular momentum imparted on a prefragment of radius vector $R^{'}$ by a single nucleon entering from neck with momentum $P_F$ (corresponding to its Fermi velocity) is given approximately by $\frac{1}{2}R^{'}P_F\approx 4\hbar $ \cite{ran82}.
+Due to the linear and angular momenta conservations and other symmetries, near equal angular momentum in same direction will be imparted on the other prefragment by the partnering nucleon \cite{joh15}.
+The conservation of total angular momentum is achieved by the recoil orbital angular momenta imparted at the center of mass of the dinucleus.
+A part of the energy brought by the receding pair will be converted thus as rotational energy.
+The rest energy is added to the heat bath.
+Due to properties of the thermodynamic system bifurcation\cite{kar08}, at a certain critical stage during this process, the angular momenta thus generated reinforce themselves to be a part of the system collectivity.
+These gross properties need further qualifications so that different pattern of intrinsic modes generated are identified.